Dahimi/Nexus-Agents/README.md

 ## **Evaluation Pipeline**

 The evaluation pipeline automatically runs on every new agent submission.
-Here's how it works:
+Here's how it works (see [detailed documentation](/agent_submission/guidelines.md)):

 1. **Agent Validation**: The agent is first validated to ensure that it follows the expected format and dependencies.
 2. **Benchmark Testing**: The agent is tested against predefined task-specific benchmarks (e.g., web search queries, code generation tasks).